RIAPS/riaps.github.io/tutorials/logging.md

 ```
 # application logs
 # ''        -- stdout
 # log       -- app/actor.log file
 app_logs = log
 ```

 ## RIAPS Framework Logging

-Minimal logging to indicate the current system status and any errors encountered is the default configuration of the framework logging.
+By default, minimal logging is configured to indicate the current system status and any errors encountered is the default configuration of the framework logging.
 More logging is available for each of the RIAPS framework modules to assist in debugging issues.
 The logging configuration can be found on each of the RIAPS nodes in **/usr/local/riaps/etc/riaps-log.conf**.
 Additional module information can be added by including the desired module (such as riaps.deplo.depm) in the comma separated **keys** list.